jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 ---

-### PixieReport To Do
+### PixieReport To Dos Done

-Recap of post- Public Milestone 1,  to-dos with additions:

-* Source clean-up, public repository
-    * Clean up
-    * Organize into standard Node project tree
-    * Add tests.
-    * Post to public repository
-    * Pending GitHub: zip/tgz working directory + LaunchAgent and back up.
 * Add more diverse and/or less human-specific pixies (in progress, need more).
-    * ?
-Mrs. Rabbit (icy through warm) + Peter Rabbit (hot)
+    * Mrs. Rabbit (icy through warm) + Peter Rabbit (hot)
-    * ?
-(Selfie set - for variety rather than diversity)
+    * (Selfie set - for variety rather than diversity)
-    * ?
-Moomin (Too-ticky, Snufkin, Mymble's daughter, Snork Maiden, Moominmamma)
+    * Moomin (Too-ticky, Snufkin, Mymble's daughter, Snork Maiden, Moominmamma)
 * Add alt text for picture via create/metadata. (in progress, not specific-to-pic alt text)
-    * ?
-Generic alt-text mentioning weather station code.
+    * Generic alt-text mentioning weather station code.
     * Alt-text including weather and day/night description
-    * ?
-Alt-text including pixie description
+    * Alt-text including pixie description
     * Solicit reviews of alt-text (is it useful and sensible?) see prospect folks above
+* Add a night-with-stars layer for clear nights or partly cloudy nights
+* Reverse the gale flags so that they blow toward the left edge, following the rain slant and the blowing scarves.

+### PixieReport To Dos

+* Make night-with-comet the standard night background for Moomin pixies.
+    * Original Moomin pixies were a snap-in for dolls + backgrounds
+    * Loading of the named layers can be special falling back to standard
+* Source clean-up, public repository
+    * Separate pixie logic from Twitter post logic
+    * Organize into standard Node project tree
+    * Add tests.
+    * Add a local demo mode running on a Node server as driver.
+         * Stop here for shareable public code release.
+    * Post source to public repository
+    * After GitHub: zip/tgz messy original dev directory + LaunchAgent and back up.
+    * After/in parallel with GitHub: update demo mode Node server.
+         * Elaboration: Figure out how to make API calls directly from Node?
+         * Hosting a slightly more elaborate setup could drive @PixieReport
 * Move to a hosted platform so that it can be reached for embedding or receiving callbacks
+    * There may be a way to use Cheap Bots Done Quick on Google as the public receiving point.
-* Add interactivity via Twitter callback (needs hosting, likely https?)
+* Add @PixieReport interactivity via Twitter callback (needs hosting, likely https?)
-* ?
-Re-do **icao.js** JSON database of weather stations with State/Province as part of the location string.
+* Re-do **icao.js** JSON database of weather stations with State/Province as part of the location string.
-    * Consider pruning sites with no lat/long by requesting METAR for sites in icao.js without lat/long, and/or requesting METAR for sites in our active site list which are missing from icao.js (thus end up with ICAO METAR K123 or whatever).
+    * Consider pruning sites with no lat/long by requesting METAR for sites in icao.js without lat/long,
+    * Consider verifying active sites by requesting METAR for sites in our active site list which are missing from icao.js (thus end up with ICAO METAR K123 or whatever).

-* ?
-Add a night-with-stars layer for clear nights or partly cloudy nights, night-with-comet for Moomin pixies.
-* Reverse the gale flags so that they blow toward the left edge, following the rain slant and the blowing scarves.
+2021-11 Suggestions from @PixieReport Twitter followers (2 votes on the poll)
+* Add Art (pixies and accessories)
+* Add OpenWeatherMap integration [OpenWeatherMap API](https://openweathermap.org/appid).
+The [Geocoding API](https://openweathermap.org/api/geocoding-api) may be useful for looking up locations.
+* zero votes for @interaction

 # Prospective Pixie Projects